What Is Broad Form Insurance Coverage?

 - Own an older vehicle

-- Are single drivers with no family
+- Are the only driver of the car, with no family

 - Frequently drive vehicles that are not their own